 So let’s waste no more time and dive into the details in order to explore all the options that Windows 10 home users and companies have ahead of them.

-When will Microsoft stop supporting Windows 10?
+When Will Microsoft Stop Supporting Windows 10?

-How will Windows 10 EOL affect businesses?
+How Will Windows 10 EOL Affect Businesses?

 Could businesses still use computers with Windows 10, and what risks would this present?
-Mind that after the end of support date, your computers won’t suddenly stop working.
+Note that after the end of support date, your computers won’t suddenly stop working.
 Windows 10 will continue to function properly, which means that many individuals and businesses will continue to use it as usual, hoping to avoid becoming the next target of cybercriminals.
 It sounds risky, right?
 Only time will tell the consequences of such a decision.

-Ahead of every company using Windows 10, there will be two choices: to evaluate their existing hardware compatibility with Windows 11, which of course could potentially lead to additional investments for modernization of their infrastructure, or continue using Windows 10, hoping that they won’t become the next victim of the cybercriminals.
+Ahead of every company using Windows 10, there will be two choices: to evaluate their existing hardware compatibility with Windows 11, which of course could potentially lead to additional investments for modernization of their infrastructure, or continue using Windows 10, hoping that they won’t become the next victim of cybercriminals.

 The truth is that this transition will require careful planning, especially for businesses with limited IT resources or budget constraints.
 Migrating multiple workstations while ensuring business continuity and maintaining security during the transition makes this a crucial consideration for business owners planning their technology roadmap.